wilaw/carp/draft-law-moq-carp.md

 ### Metadata signalling of SAP type
 When the key name of a key=value pair is "SAP_TYPE", the value indicates the SAP type the Object begins with.
-The namesapce-prefixed key is "timeline:metadata:carp.SAP_TYPE".
+The namespace-prefixed key is "timeline:metadata:carp.SAP_TYPE".

 The value 0 indicates that the Object does not start with an ISOBMFF stream access point.
 The value equal to 1, 2, or 3 indicates that the Object begins with a stream access point